 - 11.4.2 For votes taken electronically or over a period of time, all ALAC Members are deemed to have been present.
-To be considered a valid decision, more than 50% of sitting ALAC members must record a vote (including abstain if available). - 11.4.3 For a Consensus decision to be considered valid the meeting must be quorate and ALAC Members from all ICANN Regions currently represented on the ALAC must have been present in person, telephonically, or by other means explicitly approved by the ALAC. - 11.4.4 For a Vote during a meeting to be considered valid, the meeting must be quorate at the time of the vote and ALAC Members from all ICANN Regions currently represented on the ALAC must have been present in person, telephonically, or by other means explicitly approved by the ALAC unless the issue is so urgent as to not allow prolonging the vote as per Paragraph 12.1.13.
+To be considered a valid decision, more than 50% of sitting ALAC members must record a vote (including abstain if available). - 11.4.3 For a Consensus decision during a meeting to be considered valid the meeting must be quorate and ALAC Members from all ICANN Regions currently represented on the ALAC must have been present in person, telephonically, or by other means explicitly approved by the ALAC. - 11.4.4 For a Vote during a meeting to be considered valid, the meeting must be quorate at the time of the vote and ALAC Members from all ICANN Regions currently represented on the ALAC must have been present in person, telephonically, or by other means explicitly approved by the ALAC unless the issue is so urgent as to not allow prolonging the vote as per Paragraph 12.1.13.
 Absent such urgency, the vote must be prolonged to allow all regions an opportunity to participate. - 11.5 Open Meetings, Speaking Rights and Speaking Order - 11.5.1 All ALAC meetings are open unless otherwise decided by the ALAC to address a specific sensitive issue.
 Sound recordings will be available in a timely manner where technically possible.
 Transcripts will be available in a timely manner where technically possible and cost-effective.
-Live access will be provided where practical. - 11.5.2 Speaking priority is given to ALAC Members, Liaisons and Appointees, but time permitting, others may be granted speaking rights at the discretion of the Chair. - 11.5.3 Participants who wish to speak should indicate their intention using whatever method is appropriate given the meeting details. - 11.5.4 The Chair shall have sole control over the speaking order and may timelimit interventions.
+Live access will be provided where practical. - 11.5.2 Speaking priority is given to ALAC Members, Liaisons and Appointees, but time permitting, others may be granted speaking rights at the discretion of the Chair. - 11.5.3 Participants who wish to speak should indicate their intention using whatever method is appropriate given the meeting details. - 11.5.4 The Chair shall have sole control over the speaking order and may timelimit interventions. - 11.6 Motions - 11.6.1 Any formal action of the ALAC will be in the form of a Motion.
+Such formal action may be initiated at an ALAC meeting or electronically. - 11.6.2 Motions may be made by any ALAC Member. - 11.6.3 All Motions with the exception of Procedural Motions must be seconded by another ALAC Member.
+Motions need not be seconded, but any ALAC Member can request that a motion be seconded prior to proceeding.
+This request may be made at any time prior to a decision being reached.
+It takes precedence over other actions.
+If there is a second, the process continues where it was halted.
+If there is no second, the motion is deemed to have been withdrawn.

-11.6 Motions

-- 11.6.1 Any formal action of the ALAC will be in the form of a Motion.
-Such formal action may be initiated at an ALAC meeting or electronically. - 11.6.2 Motions may be made by any ALAC Member. - 11.6.3 All Motions with the exception of Procedural Motions must be seconded by another ALAC Member. - 11.6.4 Motions to be decided at a meeting of the ALAC should be made and circulated well in advance of the meeting to the extent possible and practical, and should be included in the meeting agenda. - 11.6.5 The Chair shall allow sufficient time for discussion, which may take place at a meeting or electronically, prior to the ALAC taking a decision.

-- 11.6.6 Prior to reaching a decision, an amendment to the Motion may be suggested by any ALAC Member. - 11.6.6.1 If the ALAC Members who put and seconded the original Motion deem the amendment to be "friendly", it will immediately become part of the Motion being considered. - 11.6.6.2 If a motion is not considered to be friendly, a decision of the ALAC is required as to whether the amendment is incorporated or rejected. - 11.6.6.3 The decision on a non-friendly amendment must be taken prior to proceeding with the primary motion.
+- 11.6.4 Motions to be decided at a meeting of the ALAC should be made and circulated well in advance of the meeting to the extent possible and practical, and should be included in the meeting agenda. - 11.6.5 The Chair shall allow sufficient time for discussion, which may take place at a meeting or electronically, prior to the ALAC taking a decision. - 11.6.6 Prior to reaching a decision, an amendment to the Motion may be suggested by any ALAC Member. - 11.6.6.1 If the ALAC Members who put (and seconded, if applicable) the original Motion deem the amendment to be "friendly", it will immediately become part of the Motion being considered. - 11.6.6.2 If a motion is not considered to be friendly, a decision of the ALAC is required as to whether the amendment is incorporated or rejected. - 11.6.6.3 The decision on a non-friendly amendment must be taken prior to proceeding with the primary motion.